 “I am an old bridge.
 I was the pioneer structure across a lovely canyon.
 I have carried my share of walkers.
 I have provided a place to view the bay, a quiet place to pause, to stop and think.
 I have seen many changes.
 The bay is busy, the air is heavy, the streets are crowded.
 My people need me more than ever.
 But where are they?
 No one crosses me now.
 It’s enough to make an old bridge weep.”

 In November 1987, the San Diego Historic Site Board designated the bridge as historic landmark, potentially saving it from demolition.
 The city agreed to restore the bridge at a cost of about $250,000.
 The original cost to build the bridge in 1905 was $850.

 After a two-year restoration, the Quince Street Pedestrian Bridge opened again in 1990.
 About 70 percent of the wooden bridge was replaced, including support beams, decking and handrails.
 The replacement wood was pressure-treated Douglas fir.
 The bridge has remained open, except for about five months in 2011, after a eucalyptus tree fell on it.

 If it hadn’t been for Elinor Meadows and other Bankers Hill community activists back in 1987, the Quince Street Pedestrian Bridge would likely have suffered the fate of the hallowed Vermont Street Pedestrian Bridge, which was torn down in 1980, despite the city’s pledge to preserve it into the next century.

 — Leo Wilson is administrator for Metro San Diego CDC and is a Bankers Hill resident.

-Published in the Uptown News on March 23, 2018
+Published in Uptown News on May 18, 2018